rcook/r6502/README.md

 instructions as quickly as the host operating system handle it.
 I have, however, verified the (reasonably) correct functioning of the all implemented opcodes using the [SingleStepTests/65x02][single-step-tests] test suite.
-It's also able to run [wozmon](cc65/apple1/README.md).
-I plan to get it to run Integer BASIC and Microsoft Basic eventually.
+It's also able to run [wozmon](cc65/apple1/README.md) and Apple 1 Integer BASIC.
+I plan to get it to run Microsoft Basic eventually.

 # r6502